Attenomics-Labs/contracts/Architecture.md

 ## 2. Creator Token

 **Overview:**
-- Deployed via the EntryPoint, this contract is minted as an NFT and contains both ERC20 and additional NFT features.
-- Serves as a fraud‑proof record by embedding critical information, such as the creator’s details and the addresses of the underlying Token Economy contracts.
-- Functions as a standard ERC20 token while also storing metadata (e.g., token contract address, creator information) through mappings linking token IDs to metadata and token contract addresses to token IDs.
+- Deployed as an ERC20 contract, the Creator Token is registered by the EntryPoint contract in the form of an NFT.
+- The Creator Token contract further deploys three separate contracts (detailed in the Token Economy section).
+- It serves as a standard ERC20 token and does not store any additional metadata; all metadata is maintained by the EntryPoint NFT.

 **Key Features:**
-- **Metadata Storage:**
+- **Integrated Sub‑Contracts:**
-  Stores details like the token contract address and creator information within its NFT metadata.
-- **ERC20 with Built‑in Fraud Proof:**
-  Points to three sub‑contracts (detailed in the Token Economy section):
+  Points to three sub‑contracts (detailed below in the Token Economy section):
   - **x – SelfTokenVault**
   - **y – Bonding Curve**
   - **z – Distributor Contract**